Incremental Multilingual Text2Cypher with Adapter Combination: Experimental Results

-Table~\ref{tab:rouge_scores} shows performance of each method.
-Joint multilingual fine-tuning achieves the highest scores across all languages and serves as our upper bound since it learns from all languages at once.
-Fusion MLP outperforms uniform linear merging in all languages without needing manual hyperparameter tuning and shows balanced performance across high- (EN), medium- (ES), and low-resource (TR) languages.
-It achieves around 75\% of joint fine-tuning's performance gains (0.19 vs 0.25 on avg.), using only a subset of training data, while not slowing down the inference speed.
-Furthermore, analysis of execution-based comparisons between generated and ground-truth Cypher query results shows that linear merging improves the Exact-Match score by $0.03 - 0.05$, whereas Fusion MLP yields larger gains of $0.05 - 0.06$.
+Table~\ref{tab:routing_weights} presents example dynamic adapter weighting where the weights are predicted by the fusion MLP for English, Spanish and Turkish questions.
+Each row lists the input question and the per-adapter weights assigned to English (EN), Spanish (ES) and Turkish (TR) adapters.
+The fusion MLP correctly assigns the highest weight to the adapter corresponding to the input language, explaining its improved performance over static linear merging.

-Table~\ref{tab:routing_weights} presents example routing weights for language-specific inputs.
-The fusion MLP correctly assigns higher weights to the matching language adapter, explaining its superior performance over static merging.
+Table~\ref{tab:rouge_scores} reports ROUGE-L scores comparing generated and ground-truth Cypher queries.
+Joint multilingual fine-tuning achieves the highest scores across all languages and serves as an upper bound since it learns from all languages simultaneously.
+Fusion MLP consistently outperforms uniform linear merging without any hyperparameter search, achieving balanced performance across high- (EN), medium- (ES) and low-resource (TR) languages.
+It recovers approximately 75\% of the performance gains of joint fine-tuning (0.19 vs 0.25 on average) while using only a fraction of the training data.